fatihtatoglu/git-kata/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the Git Kata project follows an [OpenAI Code of Conduct](https://github.com/openai/openai-developer-policy/blob/main/code-of-conduct.md).
+Please note that the Git Kata project follows the [Code of Conduct](CODE-OF-CONDUCT.md).
 We expect all contributors to uphold and respect the guidelines outlined in the code of conduct.

 ## Feedback and Support